nochinxx/nochinxx.github.io/_posts/2025-10-30-who-owns-it.md

 ---

 ## Where the Law Stands
-Intellectual property (IP) law still centers on **human creativity.** It divides protection into four types:
+Intellectual property (IP) law still centers on **human creativity.** It divides protection into four main categories:

 - **Copyright** – protects creative expression like code or design.
 - **Patent** – protects new inventions and must list a natural person as the inventor.
 - **Trademark** – protects brand names and logos.
-- **Trade secret** – protects confidential processes that give a competitive edge.
+- **Trade secret** – protects confidential processes that provide a competitive advantage.

+As my professor Daniel Tomasevich explained in his *Intellectual Property: Principles and Protection* lecture, these categories aim to balance protection with innovation.

 When I built my latest app, [goalsforme.com](#), I wasn’t thinking about IP at all.
 Writing this paper made me realize that documentation and authorship are part of building responsibly.
 For developers, copyright is especially important: it safeguards the **interface, flow, and design choices** that make an app unique.

-Under U.S. law, only human authors can hold copyright.
-The *Thaler v.
-Perlmutter* case confirmed that “human authorship is an essential part of a valid copyright claim.”
-The U.S. Copyright Office has even rejected works lacking “meaningful human input.”
-In other words, unedited, fully AI-generated code cannot be copyrighted, but human modifications and organization of that code can.
-Those human edits become derivative works—and therefore protectable.
+The U.S. Copyright Office has stated that it will not register works lacking “meaningful human input,” a position reaffirmed by the federal case *Thaler v.
+Perlmutter* (2023), which held that “human authorship is an essential part of a valid copyright claim.”
+As *Communications Lawyer* authors Rosenfeld, Chamusco, and Farley explain, courts view copyright as an incentive meant for humans—not for machines.

+This means that unedited, fully AI-generated code cannot be copyrighted.
+However, as the U.S. Copyright Office’s *Copyright and Artificial Intelligence: Part 2* clarifies, when developers “modify material originally generated by AI technology to such a degree that the modifications meet the standard for copyright protection,” those human changes qualify for protection.
+In other words, your edits and organization matter.

 ---

 ## The Benefits and the Risks
 AI tools accelerate development and open the field to more people, but they also create new legal gray zones.
 Models trained on vast, sometimes unlicensed datasets may reproduce copyrighted material without attribution.
-That problem surfaced in the **GitHub Copilot** lawsuits, which claim the tool reused open-source code.
+That issue is at the heart of the ongoing **GitHub Copilot** litigation, which alleges that open-source code was reused without credit (Stalnaker et al., *ACM Transactions on Software Engineering and Methodology*).

-As Bharati notes, “The implications of AI on IP rights are far reaching.”
-Legal systems worldwide are still deciding whether rights belong to the user, the model’s developer, or the data owners.
+As Dr. Rahul Kailas Bharati explains in *AI and Intellectual Property: Legal Frameworks and Future Directions*, “The implications of AI on IP rights are far reaching, touching upon various aspects of copyright, patent, trade secret, and trademark law.
+As AI continues to evolve, legal systems worldwide are grappling with fundamental questions about the nature of creativity, inventorship, and ownership.”

 From experience, I’ve learned that AI rarely writes perfect code.
 It often gives working snippets that need heavy editing to fit my project’s structure.
 I didn’t document those changes at first, but I now see that doing so is essential to prove authorship.
 AI also became an unexpected teacher—it showed me how the same logic could appear in Python before I rewrote it in TypeScript.
 That blend of correction and learning revealed how much of my work depends on **both human judgment and machine output.**